acacode/kinka/docs/documentation.md

     <td><b>timeout?: number</b></td>
     <td><code>0</code></td>
     <td>
-        Sets the number of milliseconds after which request automatically will be terminated.
+        Sets the number of milliseconds after which<br>
+        request automatically will be terminated.
 0 value means no timeout.<br>
         <a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/timeout">Read more about it here...</a>
     </td>
   </tr>